10sr/installer_sh/README.md

 ### $pkgver (optional)

-Version string of package.
+Version string.

 ### $pkgdesc (optional)

-Short description of package.
+Short description.

 ### $url (optional)

-Url of the package.
+Url of the software.

 ### install()

 Function to install package.

-When functions are called, $startdir and $srcdir are set. $startdir is the working directory when execute install.sh and $srcdir is directory where downloaded archive files are extracted.
-Usually you can use `cd $srcdir/$pkgname-$pkgver` to change into the directory files are extracted.
+When functions are called, $startdir and $srcdir were set. $startdir is the working directory when install.sh was executed and $srcdir is directory where downloaded archive files are extracted.
+Usually you can use `cd $srcdir/$pkgname-$pkgver` to change into the directory files were extracted.

 ### uninstall() (optional)